cloudfoundry-attic/garden-linux/README.md

 ## Installing Garden-Linux

-**Note:** the rest of these instructions assume you arranged for the garden-linux code and dependencies to be present in your `$GOPATH` on a machine running Ubuntu 14.04 or later.
+**Note:** the rest of these instructions assume you arranged for the garden-linux code and dependencies to be present in your `$GOPATH` on a machine running Ubuntu 14.04 or later with Go 1.4.3 installed.
 The easiest way to achieve this is actually to check out the [Garden-Linux BOSH Release](https://github.com/cloudfoundry-incubator/garden-linux-release), since that's the only place that all the dependency version data is recorded.
 The steps are: